asterixorobelix/hydeout/_posts/2019-7-19-Artifactory.md

     }
 }
 ```
+Where the ip.address in contextUrl = 'http://localhost:9090' or 192.1345.456:90 or www.myArtifactoryServer.com or whatever.

 You should then be able to write the following command in the command line:
 ``` gradle build artifactoryPublish ```